wpaxiom/cartick/readme.txt

 == Frequently Asked Questions ==

-**Q:** Can I disable the menu cart feature?
+= Can I disable the menu cart feature? =
-**A:** Navigate to WooCommerce Cartick > General tab and switch off Menu cart.
+Navigate to WooCommerce Cartick > General tab and switch off Menu cart.

-**Q:** Can I disable the sticky cart feature?
+= Can I disable the sticky cart feature? =
-**A:** Yes, you can easily enable or disable each feature from the Cartick settings page to suit your store's needs.
+Yes, you can easily enable or disable each feature from the Cartick settings page to suit your store's needs.

 == Support ==